-- Low fees - Bitcoin payments are currently processed with either no fees or extremely small fees.
-Users may include fees with transactions to receive priority processing, which results in faster confirmation of your transactions.
+- Choose your own fees - There is no fee to receive bitcoins, and many wallets let you control how large a fee to pay when spending.
+Higher fees can encourage faster confirmation of your transactions.
 Fees are unrelated to the amount transferred, so it's possible to send 100,000 bitcoins for the same fee it costs to send 1 bitcoin.
 Additionally, merchant processors exist to assist merchants in processing transactions, converting bitcoins to fiat currency and depositing funds directly into merchants' bank accounts daily.
 As these services are based on Bitcoin, they can be offered for much lower fees than with PayPal or credit card networks.

 - Fewer risks for merchants - Bitcoin transactions are secure, irreversible, and do not contain customers’ sensitive or personal information.
 This protects merchants from losses caused by fraud or fraudulent chargebacks, and there is no need for PCI compliance.
 Merchants can easily expand to new markets where either credit cards are not available or fraud rates are unacceptably high.
 The net results are lower fees, larger markets, and fewer administrative costs.